 In general, as long as your external French doors are installed properly and are well maintained, you have nothing to worry about in terms of safety and security.
 If you have older French doors, it’s well worth taking a look at them to make sure that they are well-designed.
 If you are fitting new French doors, then it will still pay to take some extra precautions to secure your home.
 Here’s a quick overview of external French door security, and how to take proper care of your home.

 Are Exterior French Doors Secure?

-The original patio door designs and folding door designs – the ones that attracted so much negative media attention – were flawed.
+The original patio door designs and folding door designs were flawed.
 They had a weak single locking mechanism or glass that was easy to break.
 It was relatively simple for a determined thief to find a way to pop an external French door open.
 That is no longer the case.
 There is no reason to think that a quality, modern French door is not secure.